-- iii. uninsured deposits, including the portion of a deposit in excess of the deposit insurance coverage limit and deposits not meeting the deposit insurance coverage criteria, are assigned a 90% ASF factor; - iv. rate sensitive deposits where the client directly manages the funds and where: - i. the client has an established relationship with the institution; or - ii. the deposit is in a transactional account are assigned a 90% ASF factor;
+- (iii) uninsured deposits, including the portion of a deposit in excess of the deposit insurance coverage limit and deposits not meeting the deposit insurance coverage criteria, are assigned a 90% ASF factor; - (iv) rate sensitive deposits where the client directly manages the funds and where: - i. the client has an established relationship with the institution; or - ii. the deposit is in a transactional account are assigned a 90% ASF factor;

-- v. rate sensitive deposits where the client directly manages the funds and where: - i. the client does not have an established relationship with the institution; and - ii. the deposits are not in a transactional account;
+- (v) insurable deposits sourced through an unaffiliated third-party, where the retail client directly manages the funds and they are considered non-rate sensitive, are assigned an 85% ASF factor; - (vi) rate sensitive deposits where the client directly manages the funds and where: - i. the client does not have an established relationship with the institution or is a depositor through a partnership depositor; and - ii. the deposits are not in a transactional account;

-are assigned a 80% ASF factor;
+are assigned an 80% ASF factor;

-- vi. term deposits directly managed by an unaffiliated third party that are maturing or cashable in the next30 days are assigned a 70% ASF factor; - vii. demand deposits where an unaffiliated third party directly manages the funds are assigned a 60% ASF factor.
+- (vii) retail structured notes that are not exchange tradeable, where the principal is fully protected, and where the returns are not leveraged are assigned an 80% ASF factor; - (viii) term deposits directly managed by an unaffiliated third party that are maturing or cashable in the next 30 days are assigned a 70% ASF factor; - (ix) retail structured notes that are exchange tradeable, or where the principal is not fully protected, or where the returns are leverage are assigned a 60% ASF factor; - (x) demand deposits where an unaffiliated third party directly manages the funds are assigned a 60% ASF factor.